fyteclubplugin/fyteclub/README.md

 # FyteClub

-A DECENTRALIZED secure, self-hosted mod-sharing system for Final Fantasy XIV with end-to-end encryption and security.
-Share character mods automatically with nearby players while protecting user's work and user privacy.
+A decentralized, self-hosted mod-sharing system for Final Fantasy XIV with end-to-end encryption and security.
+Show off character mods automatically with nearby players while protecting artist's work and mod files.

 ## Table of Contents